 Risk Management/Crop Insurance Education Program

 Pasture, Rangeland, Forage Pilot Insurance Program.
-This innovative pilot program, available to Massachusetts producers for the first time beginning with the 2016 crop year, is based on precipitation, Rainfall Index.
+This innovative pilot program, available to Massachusetts producers for the first time beginning with the 2016 crop year, is based on precipitation, using the Rainfall Index.
 This program is designed to give producers the ability to buy insurance protection for losses of forage produced for grazing or harvested for hay, which result in increased costs for feed, destocking, depopulating, or other actions.
 No record keeping is required.
-Sales closing date is November 15, 2015.
+Sales closing date is November 15th.
 Contact an authorized Federal crop insurance sales agent for more details including a quote.

 To contact an authorized Federal crop insurance sales agent, click here.